-Workforce System Strategies makes available a rich collection of resources are carefully selected to provide workforce system professionals with research evidence on effective workforce strategies that support positive customer outcomes.
+Workforce System Strategies makes available a rich collection of resources, carefully selected to provide workforce system professionals with research evidence on effective workforce strategies that support positive customer outcomes.

 These websites identify proven strategies to address this topic area.
 Keep in mind that each source differs in their definition of what is "evidence-based" or "proven."